 In partnership with the University of Worcester, the College recently launched the Chartered Manager Degree Apprenticeship.
 The Level 6 course provides managers and aspiring managers with the skills required to become more effective in their current or future roles.

 Degree Apprenticeships combine higher education study and work-based learning to enable apprentices to achieve a higher level award, such as a Foundation, Bachelor or Masters Qualification.
 Co-designed by training providers and employers, Degree Apprenticeships help apprentices develop their careers by equipping them with the skills employers require to grow their business.

 During the ceremony, seven special awards were presented to students for excelling during their courses.

-The guest speaker at the event was Sean Farrington, Financial Journalist for the BBC, who inspired thousands of students and guests when he spoke about the doors higher education can open.
+The guest speaker at the event was Sean Farrington, Financial Journalist for the BBC, who inspired hundreds of students and guests when he spoke about the doors higher education can open.

 With a career that spans eight years, Sean now edits the daily business, economics and personal programme Wake Up to Money on BBC Radio 5 live.
 Prior to editing, Maths graduate was the business producer on BBC Breakfast and the Today programme.

 In the current economic climate, studying higher education courses at college is increasingly popular, giving students a more cost effective route to achieving a university degree.
 Many of the students who graduated will now be going on to top up to degree level or to put their skills to use in the workplace.